iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "I do not count my calories"
 ```

-It works now.

 ## Calling A Function

 Vim has a `:call` command to call a function.

 ```
 function!
 Tasty(food)